Name: Rico Omarr Harris

 In September 2014, following a dispute with his roommate, Harris moved to Seattle, Washington.
 He planned to permanently settle in with his girlfriend and start a new life.

 On October 9, 2014, Harris drove to Alhambra in order to reconcile some issues he had with his family.
-At the family home, Harris took one of his brothers out for dinner, and spoke with his mother.
+At the family home, Harris took one of his brothers out for dinner, spoke with his mother, and retrieved a few mementos before heading back home.

 At approximately 1:00 am on October 10, Harris left Alhambra with some personal belongings to embark on a 1,100 mile trip back to Seattle on Interstate 5.
 The next day, Harris had a scheduled job interview with a real estate appraisal company in Seattle.